 Explore the Innovation Café, where our carefully selected exhibitors will showcase skills and services that aid directly in keeping up an innovative momentum.
 Enjoy a cuppa’ and learn about each technique, or linger on your favourites.

-11:20 – 11:55
+11:40 – 11:55

 11:55 – 12:35

 Yeah, we knew what you were thinking.

 16:15 – 16:30

 16:30 – 17:15

-Activity of VCs, angel investors, incubators, accelerators, and crowdfunding is increasing on the island.
-The success that we have seen in recent years will only be sustained if Malta manages to nurture an eco-system where startups find both the funding and the mentoring to take their ideas to market.
+A country like Malta can only sustain successful startups if it manages to nurture an eco-system where startups find both the funding and the mentoring to take their ideas to market.

 We are not at the levels of Tel Aviv, Berlin, London, Silicon Valley.
 Nor are we at the levels of Tallinn in Estonia, which it is said to produce more start-ups per head than any other country in Europe.
 What do these cities have that Malta is missing to make it on the global startup scene?

 17:15 – 17:50